 - Presentation at the Rhode Island School of Design class on Professional Practice for Visual Artists.

 - Presented at and co-authored associated books for numerous seminars sponsored by the National Business Institute, including:

 - “Tax Exempt Organizations From Start to Finish” (2014)

 - “Key Issues in Estate Planning and Probate” (2006 and 2007)

 - “How to Draft Effective Wills and Trusts for Your Clients” (2005)

 - Member, Probate and Trust Committee of the Rhode Island Bar Association

 - Member, Massachusetts Bar Association

-- Volunteer, Rhode Island Bar Association’s U.S. Armed Forces Legal Services Project for veterans and their families in Probate Court matters.
+- Volunteer, Rhode Island Bar Association’s U.S. Armed Forces Legal Services Project for Veterans and their Families

-- Former board member of The Home for Aged People in Fall River, MA
+- Former Board Member, The Home for Aged People in Fall River, MA